bitwalker/swarm/README.md

 ## Debugging/Troubleshooting

 By configuring Swarm with `debug: true` and setting Logger's log level to `:debug`, you can get much more information about what it is doing during operation to troubleshoot issues.
-You can configure the `:sys` tracing when `debug: true` by passing valid `:sys` debug options with `debug_opts: [:trace, ..]`.
-By default `:trace` is set.

 To dump the tracker's state, you can use `:sys.get_state(Swarm.Tracker)` or `:sys.get_status(Swarm.Tracker)`.
 The former will dump the tracker state including what nodes it's tracking, what nodes are in the hash ring,